adam-jones-net/ACF-Fiddles/ACF Repeater Copy-Paste/README.md

 1) Only a few basic ACF field types are supported; Standard integers, text and date picker fields (assumed to be in dd/mm/yyyy date format)
 2) You need to setup an ACF repeater that uses the 'table' layout, other layouts are not supported
 3) Handling of fields that are not as expected is more or less controlled but not that graceful - ie if your 2nd column is a number field and your pasted data has a 2nd column with letters then that 2nd column will be skipped
+4) Yes I know, it's slow.
+It's fine for some rows but if you have say >100 rows it is a little on the slow side as you watch it add the content.

 Remember; check the JS console for output as the code produces lots of feedback as to what it's attempting to do